Heather Humphreys: 2025 presidential campaign

 Humphreys initially ruled herself out when Fine Gael opened nominations for selection as the party candidate for the 2025 Irish presidential election.
 However, after Mairead McGuinness withdrew, Humphreys announced that she would seek the Fine Gael nomination for the presidency on 19 August 2025.
 On 2 September, Fine Gael confirmed Humphreys as the party's nominee for the presidential election.
-Those who endorsed her campaign included former Tánaistí Frances FitzGerald and Mary Harney.
+Those who endorsed her campaign included former Tánaistí Frances FitzGerald, Mary Coughlan and Mary Harney.

 On 13 September 2025, Humphreys launched her national campaign at an event at the Peace Campus in her home county of Monaghan.
 She believed the venue reflected her vision for the presidency, including building bridges and bringing people together.
 Running on the slogan of "a president for all", her presidential campaign focused on reconciliation between the Irish nationalist community of the Irish republic and the Ulster unionist community of Northern Ireland, with inclusivity, unity and community forming the main elements of her campaign.
 She used her background as a Presbyterian from a unionist family in one of the three counties of Ulster outside Northern Ireland and her own Irish nationalism to pitch herself as a cross-community candidate who understands the needs of both communities.
 She campaigned on improving community links between the republic and Northern Ireland and also pledged her support for a united Ireland.

 Humphreys received 29.5% of the votes in the election, coming second to Catherine Connolly, who received 63.4%.